-- · deny the request, with or without conditions (Decision A or B); or - require that an Environmental Review Report be prepared (Decision E above); or - require the proponent to prepare an individual EA (Decision F above).
+- deny the request, with or without conditions (Decision A or B); or - require that an Environmental Review be conducted (Decision E above); or - require the proponent to prepare a comprehensive EA (Decision F above).

 For decision E, the proponent will the conduct the environmental review process.